ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 With Crocs being so comfortable and lightweight, you may wonder if they will work for walking.

-The answer to this question depends on what type of walking you mean.
+The answer to this question depends on what type of walking you are intending to do.
 If you mean casual walking, such as when running errands, then Crocs are perfect.
-If you mean walking for a workout, the answer is not a solid yes.
+If you mean walking for a workout, the answer is no.

-While Crocs offer good arch support and a roomy toe, they lack ankle support.
+While Crocs offer good arch support and a roomy toe area, they lack ankle support.
 The lack of ankle support is why many podiatrists do not recommend Crocs for long-distance walking.

-Have you ever tried to walk a long distance with flip-flops?
-If so, you know the stress placed on your toes as you constantly try to grip the shoe to keep it from slipping off your foot.
+If you have ever tried to walk long distance with flip-flops you would know what I mean, the stress placed on your toes as you constantly try to grip the shoe to keep it from slipping off your foot makes for an uncomfortable experience.

-Walking long distances in Crocs will lead to problems like bunions, corns, calluses, nail conditions, and hammertoes.
-You can even develop tendonitis because of wearing Crocs for long-distance walking.
+Walking long distances in Crocs could also lead to problems like bunions, corns, calluses, nail conditions, and hammertoes.
+You can even develop tendonitis due to wearing Crocs for long-distance walking.

 Are Crocs Good for Daily Wear?

-Crocs are lightweight, comfortable, and stylish.
+Crocs are lightweight and very comfortable.
 They are a good shoe for most aspects of daily wear but not for all.

-For instance, I would not think of wearing these shoes in most work environments, though I’ve seen doctors, nurses, and even physical therapists wearing them on the job.
+For instance, I have seen them being worn in some work environments most notably jobs that require a lot of standing on your feet, I’ve seen doctors, nurses, and even physical therapists wearing them on the job.

-If you want to wear Crocs as a casual shoe for running errands, wearing around the house, or even by the pool, they are the shoe for you.
-To ensure they do not slip around on your feet and make them uncomfortable, wear the strap in its proper place at all times.
+If you want to wear Crocs as a casual shoe for running errands, wearing around the house, or even by the pool, they are a good shoe.
+To ensure they do not slip around on your feet and make them uncomfortable, wear the strap in its proper place.
+This is also called ‘putting them in sports mode’

 Even if you do not like the look of Crocs, you have to admit they are comfortable if you’ve ever worn them.
 They are perfect for summer, and there are even fur-lined Crocs for the cold winter months.